 Because children under 2 fly free on most airlines.
 And even if it’s very obvious that your child is under one, a birth certificate is required.
 I’ve heard from quite a few people that they didn’t realize this was a requirement, so definitely don’t forget.
-We put off picking up Baby J’s birth certificate until right before we went on our first flight with him at three months, and we almost forgot.
+We put off picking up Jack’s birth certificate until right before we went on our first flight with him at three months, and we almost forgot.
 I can’t imagine it would be very fun to get all the way to the airport, only to be told we couldn’t get on.

 This really depends on what airline you are flying on, and I think it’s mainly just for international flights.
 But some airlines have a bassinet that people can use for their child to sleep in during the flight.
 I’ve heard mixed reviews about these — some love them, some hate them.
 But if your child doesn’t like to sleep in your arms, this might be a good option.
 Even if an airline says they do provide these, but aware that they are usually available in limited quantity, and in a first come, first serve basis.

 I did see that you can buy your own in-flight bassinet.
 I LOVE this idea when I first saw it, though after reading more about it, it’s not really FAA approved.

 Airplanes can get pretty chilly.
 And it seems like babies are more susceptible to changes in temperature than some people.
 Sure, the airplane might have those itchy, paper thin blankets available, but bringing your baby’s favorite blanket along can help a lot as well.
 Not only will it keep your baby nice and warm, but sometimes, having a comforting object from home can make being in an unfamiliar place a little bit easier.